-37. Stormwater Management Plan (Green Field Subdivision)
+34. Stormwater Management Plan (Green Field Subdivision)

-Prior to Council or an accredited certifier issuing a construction certificate, plans, electronic models and other supporting information indicating all engineering details and calculations relevant to site regrading and the collection and disposal of stormwater from the site and adjacent catchment, shall be submitted to Council's Executive Manager Infrastructure (or equivalent) for approval.
+Prior to the appointed Principal Certifier issuing a subdivision works certificate, plans, electronic models and other supporting information indicating all engineering details and calculations relevant to site regrading and the collection and disposal of stormwater from the site and adjacent catchments, shall be submitted for approval.
+Where adjacent properties are affected, drainage formalisation shall be extended to include these properties to the satisfaction of the adjacent owners and Council.